The Cheviot, the Stag and the Black, Black Oil: Plot

 The reasons for the Clearances are explained and how they were enabled for the 'ruling classes' with the connivance of the church, the Law, the police and the military.
 It details where the people went: often to allotments on the seashore with wretched soil and conditions, where they were supposed to fish and gather kelp for the soda ash industry.
 It details the economic reasons why the men were often away south for much of the year, trying to find work to pay the rents on their crofts, or in the Highland regiments defending the British Empire.
 It also details the emigrations to the Victorian slums of Glasgow and to the rest of the world.

 The few, but hugely important, successful instances of organised resistance to the evictions feature.
 It lists political resistance to the evictions such as the Land Leagues of the 1880s, which are contrasted with the Victorian landed gentry's passion for stag hunting; this and the sheep industry now having taken over many millions of acres.
 The land raids by crofters in the early 20th century are mentioned.

 The play briefly mentions the modern day (1974) exploitation of the Highlands by the tourist industry then makes political comparisons between the past and 1974.
 McGrath explained in 1981: "At the first sniff of oil off the east coast of Scotland, things began to jump.
 First in Aberdeen and the North-East.
 Then all over.
 Suddenly villages that did not merit even an advance factory for 100 workers are being taken over by thousands of men in labour camps building oil-rigs, and oil-production platforms."

 Oilmen at Aberdeen are interviewed about conditions, health and safety at work and wages.
-These are followed by interviews with American oil bosses and members of the population of Aberdeen and on issues such as the inaffordability of housing after the oil boom.
+These are followed by interviews with American oil bosses and members of the population of Aberdeen and on issues such as the unaffordability of housing after the oil boom.

-The play details the political history of North Sea oil from the North Sea Gas explorations of 1962, and explores issues of shore and village destruction and pollution, accompanied by shots of refineries and plant.
+The play details the political history of North Sea oil from the North Sea gas explorations of 1962, and explores issues of shore and village destruction and pollution, accompanied by shots of refineries and plant.
 It explains that exploration is now looking to the West and has in fact already started off the Butt of Lewis.